Testosterone Therapy for Women - Just The Facts

 Here are the top 10 things you should know about testosterone use in women based on the medical evidence:

 1. Testosterone is indicated for persistent bothersome low libido in women whose other menopause symptoms have been controlled.
 This is why it is recommended to begin perimenopause/menopause treatment with estrogen, not testosterone.
+Many women find their libido improves once their menopause symptoms are treated.

-5. For women who are suffering from bothersome low libido that does not improve with the resolution of their menopause symptoms and are in healthy relationships with their significant other, a trial of topical testosterone is recommended (with guidelines published in the medical literature) for 6 months.
+5. For women who are suffering from low libido that is bothersome and void of any relationship problems, a trial of topical testosterone is recommended (with guidelines published in the medical literature) for at least 6 months.
 If at 6 months your sex drive doesn’t improve, testosterone was not the cause.
-Currently, there is no FDA-approved testosterone product for women in the U.S. When testosterone is prescribed for a bothersome low sex drive, a man’s product is prescribed to be used at 1/10th of the dose.

 10. Testosterone is a controlled substance in the United States.
 The prescription of testosterone is regulated by the Drug Enforcement Administration (DEA).